Yakitrak/obsidian-cli-docs/index.md

       # opens cake.md from default vault
       $ obs open cake
       # opens cookies.md from recipes vault
-      $ obs open cookies --vault recipes
+      $ obs open cookies --vault other-vault
       ```
-      Notes can be opened in Obsidian easily just by note name, no matter where in the vault they are.
+      Notes can be opened in Obsidian just by note name, no matter where in the vault they are.
   - title: "Search Note"
     excerpt: |+
       ```zsh